linux4sam/meta-atmel/README.md

 - **meta-mchp-mpu**: layer containing the platform/machine configurations for the 32-bit and 64-bit MPUs.

-- **meta-mchp-polarfire**: layer containing platform/machine configurations
+- **meta-mchp-polarfire-soc**: layer containing platform/machine configurations
   for the PolarFire SoC evaluation kits.

 Please see the meta-mchp-common [README](meta-mchp-common/README.md)